Wprost

+Wprost ([ˈfprɔst], meaning "Directly") is a Polish weekly news magazine published in Poznań, Poland.
+It has been published since 1982.
+Since 2020 it has been available in a digital version only.

+Political alignment

+The magazine's political alignment is usually considered to be moderately right-wing, however many intellectuals associated with the left have also published articles in the magazine.
+Wprost has described itself as a centrist magazine.

-History and profile
+History

 The first issue of Wprost was released on 5 December 1982, as a regional magazine in Greater Poland whereas since 1989 it has transformed into a nationwide magazine.
 The weekly provides social and political commentary and is based in Poznań.
 It was designed based on the formats of Time and Newsweek magazines.

 At the beginning of the 2000s the publisher was Agencja Wydawniczo-Reklamowa Wprost.
 It has been published by Platforma Mediowa Point Group since 2010.